 Bucks County CDL Moving Violations Lawyer

-What Kind of Tickets are Bad for My CDL?
+What Kinds of Tickets Are Bad for My CDL?

 You worked hard to get that CDL.
 The Commonwealth trusts you to drive vehicles average drivers cannot operate.
 Unfortunately, with that trust comes greater responsibility.
 You are held to a higher standard.
-That is why certain moving violations that may not have a serious impact on a standard driver’s license can have significant repercussions on your CDL.
+That is why certain moving violations which do not have a serious impact on a standard driver’s license can have significant repercussions on your CDL.

 The following are some of the ticketed offenses which will impact your CDL status:

 - Obedience of traffic control device (3111(a)) violations

 - Improper Passing on the right (3304)

 - Improper passing at a railroad crossing or intersection (3306(a)(2))